 Tips for Phone and Internet Service in Thailand

-It’s a no-brainer that you’ll need to stay connected while traveling in Thailand — whether it’s for using GPS, researching the best island hopping tour packages, or letting the kids have some downtime a little Bluey on YouTube.
+You’ll need to stay connected while traveling in Thailand — for GPS Maps, researching the best island hopping tour packages, or letting the kids have some downtime watching Bluey on YouTube.

-Don’t do the T-Mobile or AT&T International Roaming plans for about $10 a day — it’s a total rip off!
+Don’t do the T-Mobile or AT&T International Roaming plans for about $10 per day — save that money for a nice restaurant or fun activity!

 E-SIM: I highly recommend getting an eSIM from Airalo to have great internet service all over Thailand.
 They are actually using the same local providers that AT&T, T-mobile and Verizon will use.

-I have personally used Airalo many times traveling to multiple countries all over the world, and it works great and is SUPER easy to install.
+I have personally used Airalo many times traveling all over the world, and it works great and is SUPER easy to install.

-To use your Airalo eSIM, you simply buy a package then scan the QR code they send in an email to install and activate the eSIM.
+To use your Airalo eSIM, you simply buy a package then scan the QR code from your email to install and activate the eSIM.

-PHYSICAL SIM CARD: You could also pick up a physical SIM card at the airport upon arrival or at any mall, which would have a TRUE shop, DTAC shop, and/or AIS shop.
+PHYSICAL SIM CARD: You could also pick up a physical SIM card at the airport upon arrival, at any mall, which would have a TRUE shop, DTAC shop, and/or AIS shop, or even some 7-Elevens have them.
+Just ask!
 You would need your passport on hand.
-The physical SIM + a prepaid service card would cost about 350 baht (~$10 USD), but it usually only comes with 5GB of Data.
+The physical SIM + a prepaid service card would cost about 999 baht (~$30 USD), but it usually comes with 30GB of Data.
 So Airalo is a much better deal.

 TRANSPORTATION TIP FOR BANGKOK: